ACTNOW Funded projects will change lives in North East Essex

 • Supporting people to eat better, to improve their health

-These are just some suggestions for inspiration, but we also interested in any original ideas you might have that could make a big impact on people’s lives.
+These are just some suggestions for inspiration, but we were also interested in any original ideas that could make a big impact on people’s lives.

-Tips for scoring highly when you apply to us – we are looking for projects that can do some of the following:
+We were looking for projects that could do some of the following:

 • Create socially impact change to improve people’s lives long-term